juliogomez/docker_cheatsheet/README.md

     docker run --name script -d ubuntu /bin/sh -c "while true; do echo hello world; sleep 1; done" docker logs -f script

-Run a Nginx web server (in detached mode so that it runs in the background) in TCP port 80, open a shell, install vim and edit the default homepage to see it updates in real-time:
+Run a NGINX web server (in detached mode so that it runs in the background) in TCP port 80, open a shell, install vim and edit the default homepage to see it updates in real-time:

     docker run -d -p 80:80 --name webserver nginx docker exec -it webserver /bin/bash